 Solimar: What are the next steps in the project?

 LP: I am going to develop a 30-hour Guide Training for the guides of both Ecowave and East N West.
 The guides currently have very little knowledge about the history and nature of their areas.
 I am also going to provide them with interpretation techniques in guiding so that they can deliver information in a more fun and professional way, in addition to improving their overall professionalism as tour guides.
 This will start in November.

 The Guide Training course focuses heavily on dynamic activities and opportunities for participants to practice and apply their new skills.
 In the training sessions the guides will be instructed in interpretation and natural and cultural history together.

-Solimar is pleased to be part of the USAID VEGA/BIZ+ Program and we are looking forward to this next phase of activities.
+Solimar is pleased to be part of the USAID VEGA/BIZ+ Program.